Where in Britain do pine martens live?

 Where do polecats live?

+Yes.
 The polecat is the ancestor of the domestic ferret.
-Polecats and ferrets will breed, creating polecat-ferret hybrids.
+Polecats and ferrets can interbreed, creating polecat-ferret hybrid offspring that are fertile.
 This can occur when domestic or working ferrets escape or are lost into the wild, or where feral ferret populations are established (although this is rare in Britain), creating opportunities for ferrets to mate with wild polecats.

 Polecat-ferret hybrids typically occur at the edge of the polecat’s range and in reintroduced populations.
 It’s thought that the presence of ferret genes among the polecat population is not a threat to the population and true polecats appear to ‘outcompete’ hybrids in the long term.